OCA/product-attribute/product_category_code/README.rst

 |badge1| |badge2| |badge3| |badge4| |badge5|

-This module adds a field 'code' on product category level.
+This module adds a field 'code' on product internal category level.
 Curently this field can't be used to quickly find the category (it is not a shortcut).

 **Table of contents**